Fchat-Horizon/docs/src/docs/guides/moving-from-rising.md

 > No character folders in the F-chat data folder?
 > Check that you haven't changed the log save location in the settings: ⚙️ > F-Chat > Change log location.

-Horizon uses the same kind of folder structure, so if you have already started the app, inside the `horizon-electron` folder you should also find a `data` folder.
+Horizon uses the same kind of folder structure, so if you have already started the app once, inside the `horizon-electron` folder you should also find a `data` folder.
 You can simply copy the folders for your characters from Rising's `data` folder into Horizon's `data` folder, and if you restart Horizon it should load the logs like usual.

 ![alt text](images/moving-from-rising/horizon-data.png)

+> [!WARNING]
+> Please don't copy over files like ``eicons.json``, ``window.json`` or ``settings``.
+The formats they're in might not be compatible with current versions of Horizon and could break things.